MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/ehr-admin.md

 ### Patient experience

-The connector supports patients joining visits through a link in the SMS text message, MyChart web, and mobile.
-At the time of the appointment, patients can start a visit from MyChart using the **Begin virtual visit** button or by tapping the link in the SMS text message.
+The connector supports patients joining appointments through a link in the SMS text message, MyChart web, and mobile.
+At the time of the appointment, patients can start the appointment from MyChart using the **Begin virtual visit** button or by tapping the link in the SMS text message.

   ![Patient experience of a virtual appointment.](media/ehc-virtual-visit-5.png)

 Key features of the patient experience:

+- Patients can join appointments from [modern web browsers on desktop and mobile without having to install the Teams app](../browser-join.md).
-- Patients can test their device hardware and connection before joining a visit.
+- Patients can test their device hardware and connection before joining an appointment.

     :::image type="content" source="media/ehr-admin-epic-device-test.png" alt-text="Images of a mobile device, showing device test capabilities." lightbox="media/ehr-admin-epic-device-test.png":::